 He was nominated as an Emerging Comic in the New York Underground Comedy Festival and has also opened for such names as Dane Cook, Damon Wayans, Shawn Wayans, Ron White, Bill Burr, Greg Giraldo, Jeffery Ross, to name a few.
 In 2010 Lukas performed his stand-up on Showtime's "Louie Anderson Presents"

-Shortly after graduating USC, Karl exploded onto the LA stand-up scene with the force of, at least, like, 75 M-80s.
+Shortly after graduating USC, Karl exploded onto the LA stand-up scene.
 Performing relentlessly, he quickly made a name for himself as one of the best young comics in Los Angeles.
-He is now a regular at the top shows in town, and has performed at clubs, colleges and festivals all over the country, including Comix in New York City, the Laughing Skull Comedy Festival in Atlanta at which he was a Finalist, and the Bridgetown Comedy Festival in Portland to which he will be returning this year.
+He is now a regular at the top shows in LA and has performed at clubs, colleges and festivals all over the country, including Comix in New York City, the Laughing Skull Comedy Festival in Atlanta at which he was a Finalist, and the Bridgetown Comedy Festival in Portland.
 Karl also produces and hosts his own show, The Sunday Sunday Sunday Show, which regularly features the finest stand-up talent in the city and has been hailed as one of the best underground shows in LA.
 He also has a pretty solid afro.

 Jade Catta-Preta has performed across the country with Bill Burr, Kevin Nealon and Bobby Lee.
 She is a regular at The Improv, Laugh Factory and The Comedy Store.
 She was a cast member last year on Punk'd, and guest starred on "Two Broke Girls" and "The Office."
 You can watch her opposite Steve Rannazzisi in "Daddy's Knows Best," on Hulu's "The Morning After" and she just finished production on MTV's "Hot Mess."
 Recently, she made her television stand-up debut on TV Guide's "Stand-up in Stilettos."
 You can also see her on the upcoming season of Showtime's Californication.